 The first step in contractor conversion is to determine whether or not a contractor can become an employee based on the nature of their role.

-For example, in the U.S., converting a contractor to an employee includes switching from Form 1099 to Form W-2 to report, withhold, and contribute taxes on their wages.
+For example, in the U.S., converting a contractor to a common-law employee includes switching from Form 1099-NEC to Form W-2 to report, withhold, and contribute taxes on their wages.
 The IRS determines the designation of a worker based on the following categories: